locomotion-classification/locomotion-classification.github.io/README.md

 #### 6.2.3 SVM

+SVM classifier has been trained with Radial Basis Function kernel.
+An exploration of different kernel methods will be explored in a future study.
+Even with an unoptimized and domain-unadjusted kernel, it achieves reasonable accuracy on test set.
 In the following, we report relevant ML metrics evaluation for SVM, which we will later extend to the other classification algorithms.

 | Scoring Metric | Performance Value|
 | ------------- | ------------- |